YanniHu1996/tips-and-notes/others/raft.md

 State Machine Safety: if a server has applied a log entry at a given index to its state machine, no other server will ever apply a different log entry for the same index.

+---

+Raft ensures that there is at most one leader in a given term.

 ### Reference